google/libphonenumber/resources/timezones/README.md

 ## Contributing to the timezone metadata

 The timezone metadata is auto-generated with few exceptions, so we cannot accept pull requests.
-If we have an error please file an issue and we can see if we can make a generic fix.
+If we have an error please file an issue and we'll see if we can make a generic fix.

-If making fixes in your own fork while you wait for this fix, build the metadata by running this command from the root of the repository:
+If making fixes in your own fork while you wait for this, build the metadata by running this command from the root of the repository (assuming you have `ant` installed):

 ```
 ant -f java/build.xml build-timezones-data
 ```

-Note that, due to our using CLDR timezone IDs which are stable, we do not change the IDs for an existing timezone when the name of a region or subdivision changes.
+Note that, due to our using CLDR timezone IDs which are stable, we do not change the ID for an existing timezone when the name of a region or subdivision changes.
 The library returns the *ID*, which you may use to get the localised name from CLDR.